-- Product or service innovation has a positive relationship to employment growth but • a negative effect on sales growth and efficiency growth after two years.
-These effects are not short-term but persist at least four years beyond the date at which innovation is measured (Table 6).
+- Product or service innovation has a positive relationship to employment growth but a negative effect on sales growth and efficiency growth after two years.
+These effects are short-term becoming weakly positive four years beyond the date at which innovation is measured (Table 6).
 The positive employment growth effect is consistent with earlier studies (Lentz and Mortensen 2008; Ganatakis and Love 2012; Cucculelli and Ermini 2013).
 The negative effect on efficiency is also consistent with some other evidence which find either negative or insignificant efficiency effects (Roper et al. 2008; Crowley and McCann 2015).
 It has been suggested that this type of negative efficiency effect may reflect low efficiency after the introduction of new products or services, i.e. a product/service life-cycle effect.
 Another possible explanation relates to the timing of employment and sales increases following the introduction of new innovations.
 Coad et al. (2017), for example, suggests that employment growth often precedes that in sales as firms grow.
-Note, again, however that the negative effect on sales per employee growth persists for four years after the innovation takes place.
-It is interesting in this respect, however, that process innovation and organizational innovation lead to both efficiency and sales growth benefits. - Organisational innovation has a positive sales growth effect, a negative employment growth effect and a net positive efficiency effect (Table 6).
-These effects persist but are weaker four years after innovation is measured.
+It is interesting to note, however, that process innovation and organisational innovation lead to both efficiency and sales growth benefits in the shorter term, with these effects all but disappearing after four years. - Organisational innovation has a positive sales-growth effect, a negative employment-growth effect and a net-positive efficiency effect (Table 6).
+These effects persist for efficiency growth and employment growth but are far weaker four years after innovation is measured.
 The positive efficiency effect runs contrary to other limited evidence which has suggested a negative relationship with efficiency (Crowley and McCann 2015).
-Instead our findings are more suggestive of recent research suggesting positive linkages between high performance work practices, work organisation and efficiency (Awano et al. 2017).

-Process innovation has a positive effect on both efficiency growth and turnover growth.
+Instead, our findings are more suggestive of recent research suggesting positive linkages between high performance work practices, work organisation and efficiency (Awano et al. 2017). - Process innovation has a positive effect on both efficiency growth and turnover growth in the short term.
 This result reflects the findings of recent trans-national studies (Morris 2018; Crowley and McCann 2018).
-Employment growth effects are insignificant initially but negative and significant four years after innovation is measured.
+Employment growth effects are insignificant initially but positive and significant four years after innovation is measured.